 Director of Clean Energy

-Ms. Peterson managed the energy, environmental, and transportation policy and legislative portfolios for New York State Assemblymember Brian Kavanagh.
+Previously, Ms. Peterson managed the energy, environmental, and transportation policy and legislative portfolios for New York State Assemblymember Brian Kavanagh.
 In this capacity, she helped to enact a statewide law requiring that rechargeable batteries be recycled, worked to reduce polystyrene use and implement bus rapid transit, and developed bills to require greater energy efficiency in televisions and to reduce mercury content in compact fluorescent lamps, among many others.
-She has also worked with the Clean Air Task Force, Massachusetts Department of Energy Resources, U.S. Environmental Protection Agency, and the Center for International Environment & Resource Policy on a range of renewable energy, municipal energy financing, and sustainable development research projects.

-Ms. Peterson earned a Masters degree in Urban and Environmental Policy and Planning from Tufts University, where she focused on clean energy and climate policy and planning.
+Ms. Peterson serves on the Board of the Massachusetts Climate Action Network (MCAN).
+She is the Co-Chair of the BuildingEnergy Boston 2020 Conference, after serving as Vice Co-Chair in 2019.
+Recent speaking presentations include the New Buildings Institute/Rocky Mountain Institute’s Getting to Zero Forum, the U.S. Department of Energy’s National Energy Codes Conference, the International District Energy Association IDEA2019 Conference, and the ICLEI World Congress.
+She earned a Masters degree in Urban and Environmental Policy and Planning from Tufts University, where she focused on clean energy and climate policy and planning.
 She holds a Bachelor of Arts degree, cum laude, from Harvard University.

 Areas of Expertise: Clean energy and climate policy and planning, regional and public procurements, building code and decarbonization strategies, net zero, Green Communities, visioning and strategy development, project management, program development